Raja-s-k/amfoss-tasks/README.md

 This task was also pretty new to me .
 I have just gone through the documentation which they have shared and that helped me to finish this task .
 It was also easy to me and it took 1 1/2 day to finish this task .

+**Task-10**

+I just watched the c tutorial from cs50 for this task .
+Rest of the things i could not complete as it is asking hardvard key for doing and submitting the problem sets

 **Task-11**